dwavesystems/dwave-ocean-sdk/docs/leap_sapi/admin.rst

 The organization's **Projects** tab displays summary information for all projects in an organization.

-You may find the following field descriptions helpful:
+Descriptions of the following columns may be helpful:

 *   **Monthly Usage**: Amount of solver-access time that has been consumed in the project for the month.

-*   **Solver Access Time**: Amount of solver-access time aggregated over all active :ref:`records <sat_record>` for the project.
+*   **Solver Access Time**: Amount of solver-access time aggregated over all active records for the project.

-*   **Status**: Status of the project.
+*   **Project Status**: Status of the project.
 For a description of project statuses, see the :ref:`admin_proj_status_viewing` section.

 .. _admin_managing_organizations_status_viewing: